 WATCHMAN is indicated for a broad range of patient types

-The WATCHMAN Implant may be an appropriate solution for your patients who meet these criteria:
+The WATCHMAN Device may be an appropriate solution for your patients who meet these criteria:

 Note: Clinical trial results informed recent labeling updates.